applanga/applanga_flutter/README.md

 `ApplangaFlutter.localizeMap(map)` returns the same map but with the actual Applanga localizations.

 #### String Upload
-Strings from `Applanga.getString(String, String)` and Strings which are located in the map of `Applanga.localizeMap(map)`, will be uploaded if the app is in debug mode and fulfill one of the two points: They are non existent on the Applanga Dashboard or the target text is empty.
+Strings from `ApplangaFlutter.getString(String, String)` and Strings which are located in the map of `ApplangaFlutter.localizeMap(map)`, will be uploaded if the app is in debug mode and fulfill one of the two points: They are non existent on the Applanga Dashboard or the target text is empty.
 ##### Debug mode for iOS
 Open your ios/\*.xcodeproj or ios/\*.xcworkspace in XCode and run your app.